MatthiasLHK/CS2101UG/docs/index.md

 #### Undo previous user command: `undo` (David)

-Undoes the previous user command
+Undoes the previous user command.

 * You can undo any command that has changed any stored details